-The wooden trails are often a bit too narrow that it is a bit scary to fit two people walking side by side and sad to say that there will always be people who would fight their way and truthfully, that means danger for either you or that person.
-Also, as I mentioned above, the trails are wet and slippery so we wary of that!
+The wooden trails are often a bit too narrow that it is a bit scary to fit two people walking side by side and sad to say that there will always be people who would fight their way and truthfully, which means danger for either you or that person.
+Also, as I mentioned above, the trails are wet and slippery so be wary of that!

 - When someone’s heading towards you, either stay put or walk slowly.
 Either way, you’ll reach the end of the trail.
 No need to be in a hurry!